chrissunny94/chrissunny94.github.io/_posts/2024-12-07-Bible_and_investment.md

 - **Compassionate Lending**: Loans should be given out of kindness and care, especially to those in need, without charging interest.
 - **Community and Equity**: The Bible promotes a sense of communal responsibility and fairness in economic practices.

-Would you like to explore historical context or how these teachings apply to modern financial systems?